mever-team/FairBench/CONTRIBUTING.md

 at *maniospas@hotmail.com* .

 ## Pull checklist

+Follow these steps to add new features:

 1. Fork the repository.
 2. Clone the fork in your local development environment.
 3. Install dependencies.
 4. Write tests for new code and push the changes in your fork.
 5. Create a pull request from github's interface.

-## Create a new metric
+## Create new performance metrics

-1. Create it under `fairbench.metrics` module.
+Create new metrics under the `fairbench.metrics` module.
-2. Add the `parallel` decorator like this:
+If metrics can be computed independently for fork branches, e.g., independently for each gender, add the `@parallel` decorator.
+Add the `@role("metric")` decorator on top of every metric (over the parallel decorators) to help FairBench understand the role of any output forks or explainables.
+If your implementation uses other decorators, like the `@unit_bounded` to assert that all inputs values lie in the range [0,1], put them under the above two decorators.

 ```
 from faibench import parallel

+@role("metric")
 @parallel
 def metric(...):
     return ...
 ```

-3. Reuse as many arguments found in other metrics as possible.
+Reuse as many arguments found in other metrics as possible.

-:warning: Numeric inputs are automatically converted into [eagerpy](https://github.com/jonasrauber/eagerpy) tensors, which use a functional interface to ensure interoperability.
+Numeric inputs are automatically converted into [eagerpy](https://github.com/jonasrauber/eagerpy) tensors, which use a functional interface to ensure interoperability.
-You can use the `@parallel_primitive` decorator to avoid this conversion.
-This lets you work with specific primitives provided by those working with your method, but try not to do so without good reason, as it reduces computational equivalence between environments.
+You can use the `@parallel_primitive` decorator to avoid this conversion and work with the exact primitives provided by those working with your method.
+Try not to do so without good reason, as it reduces computational equivalence between environments.
 If your metric should behave differently for different data branches, add a `branch: str = None` default argument in its definition to get the branch name.

-4. Prefer returning output values as `Explainable` objects.
+Prefer returning output values as `Explainable` objects.
 These wrap simple numbers with additional metadata to be viewed for explanation.
 Some reductions or expansions look at specific metadata to be computed (e.g., `cmean` requires a *"samples"*